1

 -

-Humidity: Moderate -
+Humidity: Moderate to high humidity levels are ideal. -

-Winter Care: Mulch to protect roots -
+Winter Care: Mulch to protect roots in colder zones; minimal winter protection needed in zones 4-5. -

-Fertilization: Fertilize in early spring -
+Fertilization: Apply a balanced fertilizer in early spring annually. -

 Share